DevExpress-Examples/web-reporting-content-security-policy/README.md

 frame-src 'self' blob:;" />
 ```

-Print operations in Web Document Viewer and Web Report Designer Preview may require additional hashes.
-Refer to the following Chromium bug report for more information: [Chromium -- Chrome does not display PDF content if Content Security Policy (CSP) is in effect](https://issues.chromium.org/issues/40328564).
+Print operations within the DevExpress Web Document Viewer and Web Report Designer Preview may require additional hashes.
+Refer to the following Chromium bug report for additional information: [Chromium -- Chrome does not display PDF content if Content Security Policy (CSP) is in effect](https://issues.chromium.org/issues/40328564).

 > [!IMPORTANT]
 > In this example, we are using the placeholder `nonce-randomNonceGoesHere` to denote the nonce.
 You need to generate a cryptographically strong random value, unique for each HTTP request.
-> For more information, refer to the following article: [HTML nonce global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/nonce).
+> For additional information, refer to the following article: [HTML nonce global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/nonce).

 ## General Recommendations

-When integrating CSP in your application with DevExpress Reporting Components, consider the following:
+When integrating CSP in your application with DevExpress Reports, consider the following:

-- The application's CSP depends on the framework configuration and build tooling.
-If issues arise, check your browser’s CSP violation report (usually visible in DevTools) to identify the error source.
-This information may help you adjust your policy or build settings.
+- The application's CSP depends on framework configuration and build tooling.
+If issues arise, check your browser’s CSP violation report (usually visible in DevTools) to identify error source.
+This information will help you modify your policy or build settings.
 - Web Report Designer uses the Knockout.js library.
-This library relies on dynamic code execution and requires the `unsafe-eval` source expression in the `script-src` directive.
-To overcome this limitation, the workaround with the *knockout_global.js* file is used to avoid unsafe code execution.
+This library relies on dynamic code execution and requires an `unsafe-eval` source expression in the `script-src` directive.
+To overcome this limitation, a workaround with the _knockout_global.js_ file is used to avoid unsafe code execution.
 - DevExtreme Material themes contain links to fonts hosted on Google services (`https://fonts.googleapis.com`).
 Do one of the following:
     - Include font URLs in the Content Security Policy.
     - Replace links and fallbacks with local Google font files.
 To do this, check the "Remove external resources" option when exporting a theme in our Theme Builder.

         Refer to the following help article for additional information: [Theme Builder - Export the Resulting Theme](https://js.devexpress.com/jQuery/Documentation/Guide/Themes_and_Styles/ThemeBuilder/#Export_the_Resulting_Theme).

 - Running the app in debug mode may require additional permissions compared to a published application.
 For example, during a debug session, a WebSocket connection may be established to reload your app automatically on any source code change.

 ## Run the Project